outde-xyz/website/content/Tutorials/logicaltransductions_basics.md

 I'll explain in a minute how exactly this works, but the key insight I want to relate to you right-away: from the perspective of mathematical logic, talking about a structure isn't all that different from talking about a transduction that changes this structure into something else.
-The common dichotomy between structures one the one hand and processes that manipulate those structures on the other hand, it just falls apart --- like chlorine under sun light.
+The common dichotomy between structures one the one hand and processes that manipulate those structures on the other hand just falls apart, like chlorine under sun light.

 But let's not get too far ahead of ourselves.
 For now, our focus is still on the more standard case of using logic to talk about structure.